phrugsa-limbunlom/llm-ptq/README.md

 1. **Custom INT8 Quantization**: Calibration-based quantization mode selection
 2. **BitsAndBytes INT8 Quantization**: Using the bitsandbytes library

+📚 This repository is a part of the article: [Choosing the right model size to your memory: Understanding bits & bytes and Model Quantization](https://medium.com/ai-advances/choosing-the-right-model-size-to-your-memory-understanding-bits-bytes-and-model-quantization-6045f8fc68c3)

 ## Features

 ### Custom INT8 Quantization